isuckatlinux/isuckatlinux.github.io/_posts/2022-07-07-storing-api-credentials -in-Python.md

 * Hashing credentials:
     Hashing is a simple way to secure the credentials.
-    Keep in mind that you can't hash-back the credentials so you will have to generate a hashed credentials file and then ask for them every execution, hashing them and compare to the file's ones.
+    Keep in mind that we can't hash-back the credentials so we will have to generate a hashed credentials file and then ask for them every execution, hashing them and compare to the file's ones.
     ```python
     from passlib.hash import bcrypt
     from getpass import getpass